Astros vs. White Sox Player Props Betting Odds

 Robert Stats

-- Luis Robert has 10 doubles, nine home runs, nine walks and 24 RBI (38 total hits).
-He has swiped one base.
+- Robert has 40 hits with 10 doubles, 10 home runs, nine walks and 26 RBI.
+He's also stolen one base.

-- Robert has picked up a hit in two straight games.
-During his last five outings he is hitting .278 with a double, two home runs and four RBI.
+- Robert will look for his fourth straight game with a hit in this contest.
+In his last five games he is hitting .316 with a double, three home runs and six RBI.

 Robert Recent Games